 Incumbent president prepares for sixth term as rights group says voters were coerced.

-But Nelson Chamisa, the spokesman for the opposition MDC, told Al Jazeera on Sunday that Zanu-PF and Mugabe had stolen the election and that Tsvangirai would not attend the inauguration of president Mugabe.
+Nelson Chamisa, the spokesman for the opposition MDC, told Al Jazeera on Sunday that Zanu-PF and Robert Mugabe had stolen the election and that Tsvangirai would not attend the inauguration of president Mugabe.

 “How do you expect Tsvangirai to attend a ceremony where he is supposed to be the one inaugurated?” he said.